- Australia Intro

 We were sipping our last cup of coffee when Steve whispered from the porch railing, “Cassowary.”
 We tiptoed to the rail next to the stairway and looked down.
 Below us a huge ostrich-like black bird stood calmly on the cement patio next to the glass doors of the two guest rooms.
 Sue leaned out from the kitchen and quietly noted, “This bird is a female Southern Cassowary.
 We are in her territory, so she stops by most days.”

 When the cassowary moved, her shiny black feathers shimmered in the dappled sunlight.
 The cobalt blue of her featherless neck faded to aqua closer to her face, and her wattles, soft pieces of bright red flesh, wobbled as she seemed to tiptoe around the tiny patio.
 She looked up into our faces and stretched to her full six feet, interested but not alarmed, maybe begging but polite about it.
 Once the cassowary’s curiosity was satisfied, she gently pecked at the fruit rinds and cores that Sue encouraged us to toss down to her.
-I took a few deep breaths as I gazed with wonder, but she was so comfortable with us that she soon collapsed onto her gangly legs and rested on the cement pad, ignoring the commotion above her.
+The giant bird was so comfortable with us that she soon collapsed onto her gangly legs and rested on the cement pad, ignoring the commotion above her.
 Mesmerized by such a magnificent bird, I thought, How lucky for us that she is visiting while we are here!

 Most birds have a muscular pouch filled with stones called a gizzard that grinds grains and seeds, but this endangered dinosaur of a bird does not.
 As a result, every cassowary provides an important function in the tropical forest.
 The birds’ gut only digests the flesh of the fruits leaving the seeds unchanged, so the wandering cassowaries spread the seeds widely where they germinate in the forest.